Know Your Enemy

 Know Your Enemies!

-Know how pervasive and invasive they are and how they work to take you captive through their lies submitted as thoughts to your brain/mind and their temptations, more thoughts, to enter into ungodly and unholy fleshly behaviors.
+We need to know how pervasive and invasive they are and how they work to take us captive through their lies submitted as thoughts to our brain/mind and their temptations (more thoughts) to enter into ungodly and unholy fleshly behaviors.
 All temptation is designed to get you to live your life independent of God.